mit-ll-responsible-ai/hydra-zen/docs/source/index.rst

 hydra-zen is a Python library that simplifies the process of writing code (be it research-grade or production-grade) that is:

-- **Configurable**: you can configure all aspects of your code from the command line (or from a single Python function).
+- **Configurable**: you can configure all aspects of your code from a single interface (the command line or a Python function).
 - **Repeatable**: each run of your code will be self-documenting; the full configuration of your software is saved alongside your results.
 - **Scalable**: launch multiple runs of your software, be it on your local machine or across multiple nodes on a cluster.

 It builds off -- and is fully compatible with -- `Hydra <https://hydra.cc/>`_, a framework for elegantly configuring complex applications. hydra-zen helps simplify the process of using Hydra by providing convenient functions for creating configs and launching Hydra jobs.
-It also provides novel functionality such :ref:`wrapped instantiation <zen-wrapper>` and :ref:`meta fields <meta-field>` in configs.
+It also provides novel functionality such as :ref:`wrapped instantiation <zen-wrapper>` and :ref:`meta fields <meta-field>` in configs.

 .. admonition:: Join the Discussion 💬